ReptilianHQ/ponsfamily/contractsV2/src/v2/testing/README.md

 Holdings-based cashback rewards for Pons V2 launched tokens.
-Holders of a launch earn a share of a protocol-funded reward pool proportional to how much of the token they hold, and can claim that cashback in whichever approved token they prefer (e.g. USDT), independent of what asset the launch itself trades against.
+Holders of a launch earn a share of a protocol-funded reward pool proportional to how much of the token they hold, and can claim that cashback in whichever approved token they prefer (e.g. USDG), independent of what asset the launch itself trades against.

 Core contract: [`PonsV2CashbackRewards.sol`](./PonsV2CashbackRewards.sol).